pratheesh1/Vaccine-GoWhere/README.md

 | 4.     | Dynamic data update for Vaccine and Info sections.                                |
 | 5.     | Automated email notifications for appointment booking.                            |

-## 3.2 Features fixes to be implemented
+## 3.2 Feature fixes to be implemented

 1. Fix errors when searching for locations on extreme corners of the country with direct land borders to other countries.